Digital signature: what it is, how it works and how to do it in a document

 That is, in the event that your physical signature is confronted, the only way to confirm or deny its validity will be through the performance of a graphotechnical expertise, in which a specialized professional can attest or not its validity.

-In the case of a digital signature, the signatory's will is confirmed by other means, using various mechanisms, such as: the signature itself (brand or sign) made on a device (smartphone/tablet), use of a digital password , registration of the document signer's IP data, registration of information on the device where the signature was performed, use of a token sent by email or SMS, geolocation or even a selfie.
+In the case of a digital signature, the manifestation of the signatory's will is confirmed by other means, using various mechanisms, such as: the signature itself (mark or sign) made on a device (smartphone/tablet), use of a digital password, recording of the IP data of the document signatory, recording of the information of the device where the signature was made, use of a token sent by email or SMS, geolocation or even a Selfie.

 The digital signature has legal validity in practically every country in the world.
 In Brazil, it was introduced by several rules, in particular by article 10, § 2, of Provisional Measure No. 2.200-2/2001 and by Provisional Measure No. 983 of 2020.